alexmanrique/solidity-dex-liquidity-pool/README.md

 - **Token Swapping**: Swap tokens using Uniswap V2 Router with slippage protection
 - **Add Liquidity**: Automatically adds liquidity to a USDT/DAI pool, performing a swap of half the tokens before adding liquidity
+- **Remove Liquidity**: Remove liquidity from a USDT/DAI pool, returning both tokens to the user
 - **Security**: Uses OpenZeppelin's SafeERC20 for secure token transfers
 - **Events**: Emits events to track swaps and liquidity additions